Forever Now (The Psychedelic Furs album): Recording

-Rundgren invited the band to move their recording sessions from his commercial space into the private studios in his own home on nearby Mink Hollow Road, Lake Hill, New York.
+Rundgren invited the band to move their recording sessions from his commercial space into the private studios in his own home in Lake Hill, New York.
 Recording was completed there over a six-week period in April and May 1982.

 Rundgren enhanced the Furs' sound by adding new elements to their musical arrangements – along with his own varied musical contributions, Rundgren brought in session musicians to augment the band.
 Gary Windo was a renowned saxophonist in the jazz world who had in recent years collaborated with major rock acts like Ian Hunter and Nick Mason.
 Extra horn work was contributed by Donn Adams, a longtime player with the American rock band NRBQ.
 A classical cellist, Ann Sheldon, was recruited from the Royal College of Music.
-Lastly, the seasoned pop backing vocal team of Flo & Eddie were called in by Rundgren to round out many of the songs.
-The instrumentalists had all been accepted by the band willingly, even enthusiastically – the backing vocalists, however, were another matter.
+Lastly, the seasoned backing vocal team of Flo & Eddie were called in by Rundgren to round out many of the songs.

-Flo & Eddie (singers Howard Kaylan and Mark Volman) arrived at the end of recording time when the band thought all the tracks were finalised.
+The instrumentalists had all been accepted by the band willingly, even enthusiastically; the backing vocalists, however, were another matter.
+Flo & Eddie (Howard Kaylan and Mark Volman) arrived at the end of recording time when the band thought all the tracks were finalised.
 When they learned of the vocal duo's purpose, "they weren't really up for it," said Kaylan; the two veterans "represented establishment ...
 [W]e literally felt like, for the first time as session guys, we were proving ourselves".
 In the end, however, the band members warmed to the pair, and concluded a successful session.
 "We did the three or four cuts that Todd had brought us up to do, and we shook hands with everybody", Kaylan recalled, but as they were preparing to leave, Rundgren asked them to listen to the album's planned single.
 After "Love My Way" played, Kaylan and Volman excitedly insisted that they be allowed to record some vocals for it.
 "We have got to sing on this one," Kaylan recalls thinking.
 "If we don't sing on this one, we're not gonna sing on the hit.
 This is the fucking hit!"
 The background vocals that Flo & Eddie ultimately contributed ended up being considered one of the highlights of their lengthy career.

-Rundgren also made musical contributions of his own, including the marimba on "Love My Way" and the saxophone on "No Easy Street".
-But his primary goal as producer was "helping the band focus their potential".
-His more unorthodox methods included an instance of climbing to the roof of the studio and dropping lit firecrackers near the unsuspecting band when "we were sort of playing a little sluggishly", as Tim Butler recalled.
-By his various means, Rundgren motivated the players to create, and by his well-known personal style of power pop-inflected "wall of sound" production, he restored the band's sonic richness – the signature Furs characteristic described approvingly in Rolling Stone as "the thick, viscous smear of guitars, drums and vocals".
+Rundgren also made musical contributions of his own, including marimba on "Love My Way" and saxophone on "No Easy Street", but his primary goal as producer was "helping the band focus their potential".
+His more unorthodox methods included climbing to the roof of the studio and dropping lit firecrackers near the unsuspecting band when "we were sort of playing a little sluggishly", as Tim Butler recalled.
+By his various means, Rundgren motivated the players to create, and by his well-known personal style of power pop-inflected "wall of sound" production, he restored the band's "thick, viscous smear of guitars, drums and vocals".